 Naturally grown vegetables are best.
 We use natural, organic growing practices and are working towards USDA Organic Certification.

 Local is powerful.
-It’s important to us to use locally grown produce to support our local farmers.
+It’s important to us to use locally grown, farm fresh produce to support our local farmers.

 Soil health is paramount.
 Healthy food begins with healthy soil.
 By using no-till farming practices including the use of cover crops, companion planting, and natural soil amendments, we create healthy soil that produces the most delicious, nutrient-dense vegetables.

 We’re all in this together.
 It’s our goal to leave things better than we found them—both the land and our relationships.

 Joy matters.
 We believe in finding joy and purpose in the little things—even weeding!

 About Dragonfly Hill